If you’ve started building up a record collection, however fledgling it may be, you may be wondering about the best way to store it.

 There are a couple of simple things to remember: never touch the record’s playing surface, and always hold the record by its outside edges.

-We go into detail on the best practices for handling vinyl records in our guide here, which is accompanied by step-by-step images to help show you the best way to go about this.
+We go into detail on the best practices for handling vinyl records in our specific guide, which is accompanied by step-by-step images to help show you the best way to go about this.

 Make The Small Investment in Inner Sleeves – It’s Worth It